 Two of the biggest concerns amongst ostomates are often the leakage risk and the content noise.
 We are aware of this, and since your concern is our concern, we have designed Corsinel to not only support an ostomy pouch to minimize leakage risk, but also to reduce content noise at the same time.
 With Corsinel ostomy hernia garments we have done our outmost to address these concerns to make you feel safe and confident at any time.

 Corsinel is made of a flexible 4-way stretch fabric.
 Due to the flexibility of the knitted material, Corsinel will expand and contract in all directions - just like skin does, always ensuring an optimum and unique fit no matter body proportion.

-Your stoma care nurse offers advice on how tight your Corsinel garment should be to offer the best support for you.
+Your stoma care nurse offers advice on how tight your Corsinel underwear and belt should be to offer the best support for you.
 Most importantly, you must always feel comfortable when wearing Corsinel.
 If you feel uncomfortable, it is important that you remove the garment and contact a stoma care nurse for advice.